jaclaricia/Homework6/README.md

 (2) Extract all

-(3) Use the login credentials below to access user accounts

-(4) Make sure to put the Folders "Files" and "Icons" to this path (Or create a local path the same as below) for the program to read the csv files properly.
+(3) Make sure to put the Folders "Files" and "Icons" to this path (Or create a local path the same as below) for the program to read the csv files properly.

 "C:\\Users\\clari\\eclipse-workspace\\MotorPH_Homework6(Final)\\src\\(Folder)"